 The current market scenario is offering more than 3500 mutual fund investment schemes which make it a very challenging task for the investors to understand which scheme suits them the best.
-One needs to analyse both the qualitative as well as quantitative factors before determining the mutual funds investment for them.
+One needs to analyze both the qualitative as well as quantitative factors before determining the mutual funds investment for them.

-The first and foremost step before making a mutual funds investment should be checking of the ultimate goal as well as objective of the investment.
+The first and foremost step before making a mutual funds investment should be checking of the ultimate goal as well as the objective of the investment.
 Your financial objective can be just one or more.
-For eg you may need money for your retirement or your daughter’s wedding or buying a property.
+For eg, you may need money for your retirement or your daughter’s wedding or buying a property.
 You are to precisely calculate the time on hand and the money to be invested.
 This also makes the task of a financial advisor a lot easier.

 You may compare the scheme that has been recommended to you by the mutual fund advisor and other existing schemes.
 This is vital information.
-You may also check with the mutual fund advisor if the fund house is investor-centric or profit centric.
+You may also check with the mutual fund advisor if the fund house is investor-centric or profit-centric.
 You may call up mutualfundwala.com to seek help.

 As the investor, you should never ignore the risk analysis upon the investment that you have made in the fund.
 The two major aspects that need to keep into consideration by the investor are to check upon the volatility of the fund as well as the risk-adjusted returns.
-If your financial objective is over 7-10 years away, then you may consider investing in systematic investment plan.
+If your financial objective is over 7-10 years away, then you may consider investing in the systematic investment plan.
 You may give all relevant information to the mutual fund advisor and only after correlating your investments, expected returns and financial goals, should you invest.

 It has been observed that most of the times the investors don’t need the tax implications or the exit loads of their mutual fund schemes.
 Though, all equity schemes are tax-free after 1 year.
 This calculus changes in case of SIP.
 In a SIP, 1 year is Not calculated from the date of the start but from each investment.
 This is a very relevant point to be noted.